rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 More Quine:

->   ...
-I also expressed, at the beginning, my unswerving belief in external
+>   I also expressed, at the beginning, my unswerving belief in external
 >   things---people, nerve endings, sticks, stones.
 This I reaffirm.
 I
 >   believe also, if less affirmly, in atoms and electrons, and in
 >   classes.
 Now how is all this robust realism to be reconciled with the
->   barren scene that I have just been depicting? **The answer is
+>   barren scene that I have just been depicting? *The answer is
 >   naturalism: the recognition that it is within science itself, and not
 >   some prior philosophy, that reality is properly to be identified
->   and described.** [^Quine1981p21]
+>   and described.* [^Quine1981p21]

 Opening lines to *ETMG*: